Other Magic

 shemhameforash

-From the standpoint of magical myth, both the idea of the Great Spirit as “God” — that is, an all-wise and omnipotent being — and the idea of it as a faceless Force forming the “ground” of the cosmos are incomplete.
-Magic proceeds from the conception of the Great Spirit as lying beyond personality and impersonality, being and non-being, consciousness and unconsciousness, transcending all dualities and all attributes.
-Therefore, when we speak of processes occurring in and through it, we only conventionally hint at something beyond any definiteness.
-Accordingly, when one comes to the next stage — “obscuration” — there should be no impression that the Great Spirit itself is “obscured,” that some imperfection or incompleteness arises in it.
-Nevertheless, each particular “gaze” of the Great Spirit upon itself, each element of its self-knowledge, must, on the one hand, be complete in itself, and, on the other hand, separate from other gazes, so as to illuminate, reflect, and actualize precisely that aggregate of aspects of the One toward which it is directed.
-It is this “narrowing of the field of vision”, on the one hand entirely natural and necessary, and on the other hand leading to the neglect of fullness and unity, — that is called “obscuration”, and the force that sustains such individual gazes is called Nakhash — the force of Fragmentation.
+Accordingly, when it comes to the next stage — “obscuration” — there should be no impression that the Great Spirit is “obscured,” or that some imperfection or incompleteness emerges within It.
+Nevertheless, each concrete “glance” of the Great Spirit upon Itself, each element of Its self-knowledge, must, on the one hand, be complete and perfect in itself, and on the other, separate from all other glances, so as to illuminate, reflect, and actualize precisely that constellation of aspects of the One to which it is directed.
+It is precisely such a “narrowing of the field of vision” — on the one hand wholly natural and necessary, and on the other leading to “ignoring” the fullness and unity— that is called “obscuration”; and the force sustaining such individual glances is named Nahash— the power of Fragmentation.

-We repeat that the primary differentiation takes place in potential being merely as a possibility, the Great Spirit’s Desire to know itself.
-The move toward actual self-knowledge is accompanied by further differentiation, and each Monad actualizes itself through an infinite number of incarnations, since it, as an aspect of the Great Spirit, likewise has infinitely many aspects and potencies to be realized.
+Let us note once more that primordial differentiation occurs in potential being, only as possibility: the Desire of the Great Spirit to know Itself.
+The passage to actual self-knowledge is accompanied by further differentiation, and each Monad actualizes itself in an infinite number of incarnations, since it, as an aspect of the Great Spirit, likewise contains an infinite number of aspects and potencies awaiting realization.

 24 responses to Individuality and Separateness